muratk3n/thirdwave/en/README.md

 # Tweets

-Yes ppl need to understand the individual pieces of every approach (that is how inno comes about) and how they are put together, not just learn how to turn knobs on a ready-made black-box, prepackaged solution.
+Yes students need to understand the individual pieces of every approach and how they are put together (that is how inno comes about), not just learn how to turn knobs on a ready-made black-box, prepackaged solution.
 Demystify.

 Professor: "The simulation of non-trivial practical problems in fluid dynamics (defined as problems in more than one dimension) usually